 During the operation, the surgeons used the gown eyelets to hang the suture threads and thus keep them at hand.
 The instruments, if any, were cleaned after the operation, but not before.
 If a scalpel fell to the ground, they picked it up and continued.
 If at any time it was necessary to use both hands, they gripped the scalpel with their teeth.
 In rural areas, it was not uncommon for the operation to be ended by applying a warm poultice of cow dung to the wound.
 In the recovery rooms, when the nurses made their rounds, the probe that was used to drain the pus from one patient’s infected wound might then be applied to the lesion of the patient in the next bed.

 Thus, it was not uncommon for even the surgeons themselves to resist operating as long as it was not absolutely essential.
 The problem of infections was so pressing that there was even talk of abolishing surgery altogether in hospitals.
-But Lister was not convinced by the theory of miasmas.
+But Joseph Lister (5 April 1827 – 10 February 1912) was not convinced by the theory of miasmas.
 He observed that the cleaning of the wound sometimes managed to contain the infection, leading him to suspect that the root of the problem was not in the air, but in the wound itself.

 In 1864, while practicing as a professor of surgery at the University of Glasgow, Lister discovered the work of a French chemist named Louis Pasteur.
 When he read in Recherches sur la putrefaction that fermentation was due to germs, microbes invisible to the eye, he sensed that the same cause could explain the infection of wounds.